-Motorola's CDMA will system provides exceptional voice quality by taking advantages of CDMA Powerful error detection and correction capabilities.
-It also considers spatial and time diversity to ensure consistent call quality that is virtually undistinguishable from wireline.
+Motorola's CDMA will system provides exceptional voice quality by taking advantages of CDMA Powerful error detection and correction

 Motorola's CDMA will system provides its users with an added sense of security.
 This is because unlike the analogue voice signal, digital cellular systems transmit a digit bit-stream which makes eaves dropping and cloning extremely difficult.